jonfleming/Amy/README.md

 3. Open the Command Palette (Ctrl+Shift+P) and type `Python: Select Interpreter` and choose your `django` environment.
 4. Click the Run icon in the Activity Bar and select `Python Django` from the RUN AND DEBUG dropdown.
 5. Press F5 to run.

+Bash:

+1. conda activate django
+2. python manage.py runserver

+Then navigate to http://localhost:8000 in your browser

+### Create an Admin user

+To manage your Django application and database records you need to create an admin user.
+For details see [Creating an admin user](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user).